Skip to content

 }

-After network wins, race(...) cancels the remaining routine and returns the winning value to loadFastProfile.
+After network wins, race(...) cancels the remaining routine before loadFastProfile resumes.

 all(...) returns a future, so the caller still decides where to wait for the ordered values. race(...) returns a value, so the caller resumes after the alternatives have already converged to one result.

-For now, read that as an interface shape: future means wait later; value means this API already waited through the routines it started.
+Read that as an interface shape: future means wait later; value means the API already waited through the routines it started.

-When plain JavaScript code would create a promise with new Promise(...) or Promise.withResolvers(...), use completer(...) to create a shajara future and settle it from callbacks.
+When ordinary JavaScript code would create a Promise with new Promise(...) or Promise.withResolvers(...), use completer(...) to create a shajara future and settle it from callbacks.

 import { completer } from "@shajara/host";